Alexei Lubimov + Calidore String Quartet

 “Four more individual musicians are unimaginable, yet these speak, breathe, think and feel as one" - The Washington Post on Calidore String Quartet

 Esteemed pianist and BAC’s inaugural Cage Cunningham Fellow Alexei Lubimov premieres works he commissioned from accomplished Russian composers Pavel Karmanov and Sergei Zagny.
 Lubimov, one of today’s most versatile keyboard artists, plays organ in Zagny’s nod to baroque music.
-In Karmanov’s ethereal I Made My Home, he plays prepared piano and is joined by bass player Lizzie Burns and the award-winning Calidore String Quartet, who opens the concert with one of the groundbreaking Haydn opus 20 quartets.
+In Karmanov’s ethereal I Made My Home, he plays prepared piano and is joined by bass player Logan Coale and the award-winning Calidore String Quartet, who opens the concert with one of the groundbreaking Haydn opus 20 quartets.

 J. Haydn: String Quartet op.
 20 no. 2 (1772)